Sweeton History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Sweeton has undergone many spelling variations, including Sweit, Sweet, Swete, Sweete, Sweett and others.

 Early Notables of the Sweeton family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Sweeton Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Sweeton Notables in all our PDF Extended History products and printed products wherever possible.